 Where does the Danish royal family live?

 The royal family in Denmark has several residences.
 The official royal household of the family is Amalienborg Palace, in the centre of Copenhagen.
-The Queen lives in Amalienborg in winter.
+The King lives in Amalienborg in winter.

-Her autumn and spring residence in Fredensborg Palace. in Fredensborg, on the eastern coast of Lake Esrum.
-In summer, she lives in Marselisborg Palace in Aarhus.
+His autumn and spring residence in Fredensborg Palace. in Fredensborg, on the eastern coast of Lake Esrum.
+In summer, he lives in Marselisborg Palace in Aarhus.

 Is the Danish royal family popular?